eclipse-che/che-docs/src/main/_docs/factory-portable-workspaces/factory-json-reference.md

 ```

 {% if site.product_mini_cli=="che" %}
-Eclipse Che does not provide user management capabilities, the `factory.creator` is always be bound to a simulated `Che` user.
+Eclipse Che does not provide user management capabilities, the `factory.creator` is always bound to a simulated `Che` user.
 {% endif %}